Neo-Hyperzhang/numply_pandas_test/README.md

-#Record practice for book name Python for Data Analysis
+#Record practice for book named Python for Data Analysis